Jill M. Goldstein, PhD

 Founder & Director

-Dr. Jill M. Goldstein is a Professor of Psychiatry and Medicine at Harvard Medical School, and Executive Director of the Women, Heart and Brain Global Initiative, a collaborative effort between Massachusetts General Hospital (Departments of Psychiatry, Obstetrics and Gynecology, Neurology, and Medicine-Cardiology) and the Harvard T.H.
+Dr. Jill M. Goldstein is a Professor of Psychiatry and Medicine at Harvard Medical School, and Executive Director of the Innovation Center on Sex Differences in Medicine (ICON), a collaborative effort between Massachusetts General Hospital (Departments of Psychiatry, Obstetrics and Gynecology, Neurology, and Medicine-Cardiology) and the Harvard T.H.
 Chan School of Public Health, partnering with the Women’s Heart Alliance, and WomenAgainstAlzheimers.
-She is also a Senior Scientist at Brigham and Women’s Hospital in the Department of Medicine, Division of Women’s Health.

 Her program of research, called the Clinical Neuroscience Laboratory of Sex Differences in the Brain consists of an interdisciplinary team of investigators, integrating structural and functional brain imaging studies, psychophysiology, neuroendocrine studies of hormones and brain function, genetics, immune biomarkers, and collaborative efforts with basic neuroscientists studying genes, hormones, markers of immune function, and the brain.
 Brain circuitries under investigation include the stress response and mood circuitries, memory/working memory (including aging of memory circuitry), and reward circuitry implicated in the neural circuitry of obesity and metabolic disturbance.
 Sex differences in disorders of interest include major depressive disorder and its comorbidity with cardiometabolic diseases, psychoses, and aging and risk for Alzheimer's disease.
 This work has been funded by the National Institutes of Health for about 30 years.
 She has published >170 articles, chapters and other original and peer-reviewed work in these areas.